126.96.36.199 International Courts of Law

-There is a developing framework which complies more closely with the characteristics of law, in the form of the various international courts.
+Although the United Nations Security Council is politicised, as described above (188.8.131.52), there is a developing legal framework which complies more closely with the characteristics of law, in the form of the international courts.

-- There are other “judicial organisations” to deal with specific issues, as listed on The Hague Justice portal, including an International Tribunal for the Law of the Sea (ITLOS).
+There are other “judicial organisations” to deal with specific issues, as listed on The Hague Justice portal, and there is also an International Tribunal for the Law of the Sea.

 There are also several international human rights treaties, which are legally binding upon the countries which have signed them, and which are monitored by the Office of the United Nations High Commissioner for Human Rights.
 These act as a form of protection for the citizens of the countries concerned, giving access to the adjudication process of a court.